 Causes

-Raw or roasted pumpkin seeds can be added to salads, appetizers, bread, and used as toppings on soups and main courses.
+Raw or roasted pumpkin seeds can be added to salads, appetizers and baked goods and used as toppings on soups and main courses.

 Pumpkin seeds are also commonly ground up and combined with water to create fishing bait.
-Fishermen who are regularly exposed to bait derived from pumpkin seeds have a higher risk of developing pumpkin seed allergies, per the London Allergy and Immunology Center.
+People who fish and are regularly exposed to bait derived from pumpkin seeds have a higher risk of developing pumpkin seed allergies, per the London Allergy and Immunology Center.

-Sensitivity to other seeds or members of related foods can also increase your risk of pumpkin seed allergies.
+Sensitivity to other seeds or related foods can also increase your risk of pumpkin seed allergies.

 If you have an allergy to pumpkin seeds, you could also be at a higher risk of an allergy to other related foods.
 Cross-reactivity can cause reactions in related seeds, pulps and plants.